-- one site; one IJ per site, and only one site per IJ; - •Site with a physical address (not a PO Box Number); and for the location(s) that the nonprofit occupies at the time of application.
+• one site; one IJ and VA per site, and only one site per IJ and VA;

+•Site with a physical address (not a PO Box Number); and for the location(s) that the nonprofit occupies at the time of application.

-Applicants with multiple sites may apply for up to \$150,000 per site, for up to three sites, for a maximum of \$450,000 per applicant.
+Applicants with multiple sites may apply for no more than three locations in either NSGP-UA or NSGP-S, depending on the physical location of the facilities; for a maximum of six locations, and a maximum of \$150,000 per location, for a maximum of \$900,000 per applicant.